Zilong-L/gpt/README.md

     docker-compose up --build -d

 ## Deploy all in one script
-If you have a empty server, run these command to start a website.
+If you have an empty server, run these command to start a website.

     cd gpt
     sudo chmod +x ./setup.bash